-Pioneered by Power of Hope Camp co-founders Peggy Taylor and Charlie Murphy, the Creative Community Model is at the center of an international network of organizations working to empower young people around the world (see camp locations below).
+Pioneered by Power of Hope Camp co-founders Peggy Taylor and Charlie Murphy, the Creative Empowerment Model is at the center of an international network of organizations working to empower young people around the world (see camp locations below).
 Programs based on this Model are guided by a core set of values which help create communities that support authentic connections and deep learning.
 These values include:

 - Young people thrive in communities where they feel safe, supported, and appreciated.

 - We are all creative.
 Youth are a wellspring of creativity and vitality

 - Creativity ignites intrinsic motivation, and stimulates socio-emotional maturity in youth.

 - Social and emotional literacy, creativity, intrinsic motivation, and problem solving are more accurate predictors of life success than IQ and test scores.

 - Diversity is a resource for learning and empowerment.

 - The challenges we face require cross-generational collaboration and exchange of ideas and wisdom.

 - People develop their orientation to the world during ages 14-24, making youth the most critical age for visioning and skill building.